-All the recommendations above are based entirely on the principles laid down in article 191 TFEU.
-We hope, therefore, that at least some of the recommendations proposed herein will be taken into consideration and will be followed.
+The recommendations above are based entirely on the principles laid down in Article 191 of the TFEU.
+We hope, therefore, that at least some of the recommendations proposed will be taken into consideration and will be followed.

-In the very end it should also be noted that a very interesting document appeared on Internet the day when this report was finalized - another DPM document called Risks and Opportunities Related to Climate Change:
+In the very end it should also be noted that a very interesting document appeared on Internet the day when this report was finalised - another DPM document called Risks and Opportunities Related to Climate Change: